-The plan appears to serve the needs of the few, not the majority of Oxfordshire residents, and the Treasury.
-It should be refocused on well understood local needs/problems (housing, recruitment of support workers, improved transport, reduced pollution) before considering the needs of the national economy (which may be better met in other areas where the local population would derive much needed benefit).
+The plan appears to serve the needs of the Treasury and a few, not all, of Oxfordshire residents.
+It should be refocused on well understood local needs/problems (housing, recruitment of key workers, improved transport, reduced pollution, climate change targets) before considering the needs of the national economy (which may be better met in other areas where the local population would derive much needed benefit).